MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 ## Turn your app into a PWA

-Now its time to wire up the basic [PWA requirements][PwaEdgehtmlIndexRequirements] for your web app: a *Web App Manifest*, *HTTPS* and *Service Workers*.
+Now it's time to wire up the basic [PWA requirements][PwaEdgehtmlIndexRequirements] for your web app: a *Web App Manifest*, *HTTPS* and *Service Workers*.

 ### Web App Manifest

 A [*Web App Manifest*][MDNWebAppManifest] is a JSON metadata file describing your app, including its name, author, entry page URL, and icon\(s\).
-Because it follows a [standards-based schema][W3cWebAppManifest], you need only supply a single web app manifest for your PWA to be installable on any platform / OS / device that supports PWAs.
-In the Windows ecosystem, your web app manifest signals to the Bing web indexer that your PWA is a candidate for [automatic inclusion in the Microsoft Store][PwaEdgehtmlMicrosoftStore], where it can reach nearly 700 million active monthly users as a Windows 10 app.
+Because it follows a [standards-based schema][W3cWebAppManifest], you need only supply a single Web App Manifest for your PWA to be installable on any platform / OS / device that supports PWAs.
+In the Windows ecosystem, your Web App Manifest signals to the Bing web indexer that your PWA is a candidate for [automatic inclusion in the Microsoft Store][PwaEdgehtmlMicrosoftStore], where it can reach nearly 700 million active monthly users as a Windows 10 app.

-If this were an existing live site, you could quickly generate a web app manifest using [PWA Builder][PwaBuilder].
-Since its still an unpublished project, we'll copy in a sample manifest.
+If this were an existing live site, you could quickly generate a Web App Manifest using [PWA Builder][PwaBuilder].
+Since it's still an unpublished project, we'll copy in a sample manifest.

 1. In the Visual Studio *Solution Explorer*, right-click the *public* folder and select **Add** > **New File...**, specifying `manifest.json` as the item name.
 1. In the *manifest.json* file, copy in the following boilerplate: